jts3k/Twisted-Signals-F16/Syllabus.md

 Each of the four quizzes will be worth 2 points.

 Class participation will be worth 10 points.
-This includes your participation in discussions and activities during class-time, as well as your participation on the class website (authoring weekly posts in the gallery, authoring high-quality documentation of your own work, and commenting on posts authored by your classmates and instructor).
+This includes your participation in discussions and activities during class-time, as well as your online participation (posting to [the Facebook Group](https://www.facebook.com/groups/twisted.signals.f16/), authoring high-quality documentation of your own work, and commenting on posts authored by your classmates and instructor).

-Work that is delivered late will automatically have 1 point deducted from the potential 4 point score.
-A further point shall be deducted for every 48 hours of lateness.
-For example: 1-2 days late = maximum score of 3 points.
-3-4 days late = maximum score of 2 points.
-5-6 days late = maximum score of 1 point.
-7+ days late = 0 points.
+Work that is delivered late will have the potential score reduced by 10 percent for every day of lateness.
+For example, work that is delivered one day late will only receive 90 percent of the points that would be received if it was delivered on time.
+Work that is delivered three days late will only receive 70 percent of the potential points, etc.  Work will not be accepted if it is more than one week late.

+*To summarize:*

-Short term assignments: 4 x 4 = 16 points
+Short term assignments: 4 x 4 = **16 points**

-Projects: 6 + 10 = 16 points
+Projects: 6 + 10 = **16 points**

-Exams: 4 x 2 = 8 points
+Quizzes: 4 x 2 = **8 points**

-Class participation: 10 points
+Class participation: **10 points**

-Total: 50 points
+Total: ***50 points***

 Your final grade will be determined by multiplying the total by two and applying a curve, if appropriate.